awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-fieldconfig.md

 # AWS::AmplifyUIBuilder::Form FieldConfig<a name="aws-properties-amplifyuibuilder-form-fieldconfig"></a>

-Describes the configuration information for a field in a table\.
+The `FieldConfig` property specifies the configuration information for a field in a table\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-fieldconfig-syntax"></a>